Cognigy/Documentation/docs/en/docs/ai/flow-nodes/other-nodes/search-extract-output.md

 This Node searches through data within the Knowledge AI solution, extracts a relevant answer via a generative AI model, and creates an output.

-Before using this Node, please ensure that you have a `text-embedding-ada-002` as well as a `text-davinci-003` or `gpt-3.5-turbo` LLM configured - see this [list of supported providers](../../resources/build/llm.md).
+Before using this Node, ensure that you configured the `text-embedding-ada-002` model as well as the `text-davinci-003` or `gpt-3.5-turbo` models.
+For more information, refer to the [list of supported providers](../../resources/build/llm.md).

 ## Settings